Family Resource Centre

 Welcoming May at Creating Together

-May 2, 2022 by Melanie
+May 2, 2022 by Creating Together

 It’s time to welcome May here in Parkdale – and with it, we mark one successful month of drop-in programs!
 This month we acknowledge CMHA Mental Health Week May 2-8, 2022.
 We also wish a Happy Mother’s Day to all of the Mothers in our community, and Eid Mubarak to the Muslim Community!
 We look forward to celebrating and acknowledging these days in the centre this month.
 The warmer weather brings some exciting changes at Creating Together.
 Read on below for further programming updates and news.